aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 ### `BenchMiddleware`

-Our `BenchMiddleware` will be responsible for a number of things, including triggering api calls that eventually populate our store with benches!
+Our `BenchMiddleware` will be responsible for a number of things, including triggering api calls that eventually populate our `Store` with benches!

 Remember, `Middleware` receives dispatches before the store.
 It can decide to intercept the dispatch, trigger another dispatch, or simply pass on it and do nothing.